flathub/app.grayjay.Grayjay/README.md

 3. Run `python3 ./scripts/flatpak-submodules-generator.py <path to your checked out grayjay source repo> <tag name to build, i.e. 7>` to update `submodule-sources.json`
 4. Start a build, and then stop it about 15-20 seconds after the grayjay module starts building.
 Then run `flatpak-builder --run build-dir ./app.grayjay.Grayjay.yaml ./scripts/npm-deps.sh npm-sources.json /run/build/grayjay/Grayjay.Desktop.Web/package-lock.json` to update the `npm-sources.json`
 5. Run `python3 ./flatpak-builder-tools/dotnet/flatpak-dotnet-generator.py nuget-sources.json <path to your checked out grayjay source repo>/Grayjay.Desktop.sln --freedesktop 24.08 --dotnet 9` to update `nuget-sources.json`
+6. Check the `patches` folder and ensure any patches that are currently being applied are still necessary (or add some if needed).
+Make sure to also update the manifest to include or remove any [patch sources](https://docs.flatpak.org/en/latest/module-sources.html#patch-sources) as necessary if you add or remove any patch files.
+   - These patches allow for things to be hotfixed (such as version numbers) before things make it to prod.
+Ideally they are a last resort that are meant for cases where Grayjay has already shipped or the patch cannot be upstreamed in time.

-You should now be able to run `just build` to completion to make sure everything works or make any adjustments based on what changed in the specific version of Grayjay.
+You should now be able to run `just build` to completion to make sure everything works.

 ## Documentation